 These are often very delicate, so take extra care.

 The counterweight on the end of your tonearm is used to apply the correct amount of pressure in agreement with the manufacturer’s recommendations.
 Correct tracking force is important; set it too high and the sound will be dull, set it too low and cartridge won’t track properly.

-Assuming your tonearm is pre-fitted with a cartridge, here’s how to set the tracking force.
+Assuming your tonearm is pre-fitted with a cartridge, here’s how to balance a tonearm and set the tracking force.

 1: Remove the stylus guard.
 This will add to the weight and we don’t want that!